UcheAzubuko/UcheAzubuko/README.md

 ## Hi, I'm Uche 👋🏾 👨🏾‍💻

-I am a mission-driven and eternally-curious Software Engineer and STEM Educator passionate about making things that make a difference on the internet, tech for social good, and teaching people how to make quality software.
+I am a mission-driven and eternally-curious frontend engineer and developer educator passionate about making things that make a difference on the internet, tech for social good, and teaching people how to make quality software.
 Some technologies I enjoy working with include JavaScript, TypeScript, Vue, Flutter, React, GSAP, JAMstack (JavaScript, APIs + Markup), Node, and GraphQL.

 <!--
 ### Find me around the web